How Sourdough Works

 Because sourdough breads go through a fermentation process, many of the simple sugars present in the grain are eaten up in the process.
 This makes the bread easier on blood sugar levels.
 The fermentation process also makes the bread higher in nutrients, especially B vitamins.

 The lactic acid produced during the fermentation process creates a lovely tang in the bread and predigests the grain for you.
 The acetic acid helps the bread to store longer by inhibiting the growth of molds.

 Finally, the bacteria present in the sourdough help to activate phytase, an enzyme that breaks down phytic acid, an anti-nutrient found in all grains and seeds.
 This allows your body to better hold onto minerals, as phytic acid can bind with them and take them out of your body.

-One of the best features of the sourdough process is that it allows you to make bread with the simplest of ingredients, ones that you can produce yourself even.
-Instead of having to buy a yeast packet for every loaf of bread, you can just add a plop of your homemade starter - made from flour, water, and the bacteria and yeasts that surround you - and kiss the yeast packets good-bye.
+One of the best features of the sourdough process is that it allows you to make bread with the simplest of ingredients, ones that you can even produce yourself.
+Instead of having to buy a yeast packet for every loaf of bread, you can just add a plop of your homemade starter made from flour, water, and the bacteria and yeasts that surround you, and kiss the yeast packets good-bye.